 Our review is designed to help you maximize your score on the Low Risk Neonatal Nurse Certification Exam.
-StatPearls questions and articles are linked directly to National Certification Corporation® content outlines.
+StatPearls questions and articles are based on our experts review of the National Certification Corporation® topics.
 Each review course is designed to empower you to assess your knowledge and understanding of medical principles and concepts found on the Low Risk Neonatal Nurse Certification Exam.

-We have 177 Multiple-choice 1st, 2nd, and 3rd order questions with four detailed teaching points linked to 105 PubMed indexed review articles related to the RNC LRN® Examination.
+We have 271 Multiple-choice 1st, 2nd, and 3rd order questions with four detailed teaching points linked to 165 PubMed indexed review articles related to the RNC LRN® Examination.
 You can customize practice questions to anatomical and clinical Low Risk Neonatal Intensive Care Nurse subject areas.
-In addition, you will have access to a 250 question pre- and post-test Low Risk Neonatal Nurse Certification Exam to help you target learning and identify areas that need further study.
+In addition, you will have access to a pre- and post-test Low Risk Neonatal Nurse Certification Exam to help you target learning and identify areas that need further study.
 Analytics and reports allow you to compare your scores to other students.

 Achieve top scores